 Note, this post contains some affiliate links for convenience.

 The main feature that totally makes this DIY towel rack are the super adorable metal hooks!
 They give off a farmhouse, vintage, industrial vibe which I love.
-I found them at Hobby Lobby and you can also find similar ones here, here and here.
+I found them at Hobby Lobby and you can also find similar ones here, here, here.

 How to make a farmhouse style DIY towel rack: